 Model 1: Adapted In-School Day Model

 One of the greatest benefits of following this model for the quadmester format is the in-person factor, as students will be able to interact with their friends, fellow classmates and teachers.
 In addition to spending time outside of the house, students will have the opportunity to collaborate, share ideas and engage in discussions that increase their social and emotional skills.
-As school is considered a safe and supportive environment for learning, students who learn better with in-person interaction will benefit from this quadmester model.
+The quadmester model benefits students who thrive on in-person interaction, as school provides a safe and supportive environment for their learning.

 Model 2: 100% Remote Learning

 During this choice of learning in a quadmester, students are permitted to stay at home and continue their education there.
 They will still have to focus on two courses per day, as they will be maintaining their school attendance and work during synchronous and asynchronous learning as the school day progresses.
-If students are not present virtually during their classes, they will be marked absent, which is why it is essential to communicate with teachers should wi-fi connection be a problem.
+Teachers will mark students absent if they aren’t virtually present in their classes, underscoring the importance of communicating with teachers about Wi-Fi connection issues.

 Along with this quadmester model, teachers have to implement a course curriculum that works effectively with online platforms such as Brightspace; an online learning management system often used by educational institutions for online and/or blended learning.However, more students can attend courses in comparison to the 15 student limit in the Adapted In-School Day Model.

 In any case, school is an integral part of a child’s growth and development.
 With these learning models implemented and semesters rerouted into quadmesters, giving children a wholesome education can hopefully still continue as society deals with the pandemic’s impact.
-For more information on quadmesters and the new school system, you can call us at 1 (844) 628-4243!
+To learn more about quadmesters and the new school system, and to book a free assessment, you can call us at 1 (844) 628-4243!
+For more information on MathProject’s math tutoring programs in Mississauga, Brampton and Oakville, visit ‘Our Programs’ page.Book a free assessment

 Return to School – tdsb.on.ca